sagold/json-schema-library/README.md

 > footprint or high performance, this package focuses on exposing utilities for browser and node environments and
 > lessens the pain to build custom tools around json-schema.

-`npm i json-schema-library`.
+`npm i json-schema-library -S` or `yarn add json-schema-library -S`

-- This package is tested on node v6.9.1 and in latest Browsers.
+- This package is tested on node v10.16 and in latest Browsers.
 - This library currently supports all draft4 features (@see [benchmark](https://github.com/ebdrup/json-schema-benchmark))